Josiebeepboop/stock-analysis/README.md

 ---
 ## Summary

 Refactoring code helps make the code run faster by simplifying it and making it easier to read/understand.
-This also helps with continuity and longevity of the macro as it allows it to become more flexible.
+This also helps with the macro's continuity and longevity as it allows it to become more flexible.
 It can however be very time-consuming to complete, especially when the code is long and complicated.
 It can also be risky, especially when unfamiliar with the data and the purpose of the code.
 By modifying the code, we run the risk of breaking it beyond repair.
-It is always best to have clear lines of communication with the client to understand the code and its purpose when refactoring.
+It is always best to have clear lines of communication with the client to understand the data, the code, and their intended purpose when refactoring.

 In this project, we were able to refactor the client's code mainly by re-organizing and removing redundancies.
 By doing so, we successfully decreased the run time of the client's macro.
-2017 data now runs at 0.1640625 instead of the initial 0.8046875 seconds and 2018 data now runs at 0.132815 seconds instead of 0.78125 seconds.
+2017 data now runs at 0.1640625 instead of the initial 0.8046875 seconds; 2018 data now runs at 0.132815 seconds instead of 0.78125 seconds.
 Additionally, by removing the hard coded values, the refactored macro is more flexible, requiring only simple modifications should the source dataset change significantly.

----